Gal Gadot joins Natalie Portman, and others sing 'Imagine' and to show their support in a crisis

 In the video, in addition to the Lags involved name as the actress Natalie Portman, a presenter, Jimmy Fallon, the singer, Sia, and actors Mark ruffalo’s hairstyles, Amy Adams, and Kristen Wiig.

 “We’re in it together and we’ll be going through it together,” tweeted a Lag in the caption of the video.
-Watch:
+Watch this.

 In the midst of a pandemic of a coronavirus, artists have used their influence, and been made manifest to the people to follow procedures which help to prevent infection.